[Minor revision; updated reviewer title only–posted 11/11/22 (replaces 5/5/21 edition)]

 OP 60.05: Respiratory Protection Program

-PURPOSE: The purpose of the Texas Tech University (TTU) respiratory protection program is to ensure the protection of all employees who are required to wear a respirator while performing their duties.
+PURPOSE: The purpose of the Texas Tech University (TTU) respiratory protection program is to ensure the protection of all employees and students who are required to wear a respirator while performing their duties.

-REVIEW: This OP will be reviewed in September of even-numbered years by the Assistant Vice President of Environmental Health and Safety (EH&S) and the Managing Director for Engineering Services within the Operations Division.
-Substantive revisions will be forwarded through the Assistant Vice President for Operations and the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in September of even-numbered years by the Assistant Vice President of Environmental Health & Safety (EH&S) and the Managing Director for Engineering Services within the Operations Division.
+Substantive revisions will be forwarded to the Associate Vice President for Operations

 Texas Tech University Environmental Health and Safety (EH&S) is the authority for approving respirators and monitoring their use.
-The Occupational Safety Manager is the approval authority for requests to use respirators and direct employees into the program.
+The Occupational Safety Manager is the approval authority for requests to use respirators and direct employees or students into the program.
 Supervisors and users of respirators in each department will be responsible for following this policy and guidance provided by EH&S.

 Training will include the following: